jewelsofthought/neshama/site/posts/freedom/week_7/malkuth_hod.md

 In our preparations for the Revelation at Sinai, we continue to seek to balance the dynamics of force and form on the Tree of Life and in ourselves as expressions of this very Tree.
 Our task is not to deny either aspect, but to honour both.
 In each are excesses and deficits that only together can be balanced.

 **Hod** symbolises Perceptual Form that is able to contain and express the Physical Vibrations at **Netzach**.
 Only **Hod** can provide creative tools to channel the energies arriving from **Netzach**.
-All these energetic expressions require the appropriate limitations of form&mdash;Which we refer to as “the limitations of Hod”&mdash;in order to actualise in ways supportive of our evolution.
+All these energetic expressions require the appropriate limitations of form&mdash;Which we refer to as "the limitations of **Hod**"&mdash;in order to actualise in ways supportive of our evolution.

 In **Malchut**, we need to remember that balance is possible, that all the myriad realities are aspects of the One, that through our consciousness we can realise the beauty and the glory of each living being.